 Over the years PEPCO has continued to focus on its core business of electrical distribution and control.
 As more sophisticated automated control techniques became available, PEPCO incorporated them into their new designs.

-Today PEPCO continues to designs and manufactures electrical switchboards for the US Navy's most advanced submarines.
+Today PEPCO continues to designs and manufactures electrical switchboards for the US Navy's most advanced submarines, destroyers and other US Navy surface warfare ships.
 In industry, PEPCO provides a wide array of electrical distribution and control solutions to meet any need.
 PEPCO's system solutions range from complete Gas Turbine Engine Control Systems to Retractable Train Bridge Catenary Controls, Nuclear Fuel Handling Systems, Navy Simulators, Industrial Cranes, and automated fish farms.
 PEPCO can meet the most rigorous customer specifications for engineering, documentation, manufacturing and testing of systems.